Only open at certain times

 King John's wishes were to be buried at the church at Worcester.This was done and King John's body was placed in a tomb at the centre of the Cathedral.

-Work progressed on the vaults of the nave and crossing, the west front, north porch and east cloister.
-Until 1395.
+At Worcester Cathedral work progressed on the vaults of the nave and crossing, the west front, north porch and east cloister until 1395.
 The work was desiged by the master mason John Clyve.

-Work began on the north and south cloisters of Worcester Cathedral.
-Until 1432.
+Construction work began on the north and south cloisters of Worcester Cathedral and continued until 1432.